Certainty Blog

 Define Phase

 The first phase of the DMAIC process is to define the problem or opportunity that needs to be addressed.
-This involves clarifying the customer requirements, the business process boundaries, and the project scope and goals.
-The main activities in this phase include:
+Specifically, this involves clarifying the customer requirements, the business process boundaries, and the project scope and goals.

 • Developing a problem statement that describes the gap between the current and desired state of the process